PMCC-BioinformaticsCore/janis/docs/tools/bioinformatics/gatk4/gatkmutect2_4.1.3.0.rst

 enableAllAnnotations                 Optional<Boolean>               --enable-all-annotations                                Use all possible annotations (not for the faint of heart)  Default value: false.
 Possible values: {true, false}
 forceActive                          Optional<Boolean>               --force-active                                          If provided, all regions will be marked as active Default value: false.
 Possible values: {true, false}
 genotypeFilteredAlleles              Optional<Boolean>               --genotype-filtered-alleles                             Whether to force genotype even filtered alleles  Default value: false.
 Possible values: {true, false}
 gvcfLodBand                          Optional<String>                --gvcf-lod-band                                         (-LODB) Exclusive upper bounds for reference confidence LOD bands (must be specified in increasing order)  This argument may be specified 0 or more times.
-Default value: [-2.5, -2.0, -1.5, gvcfLodBand                          Optional<String>                --gvcf-lod-band                                         (-LODB) Exclusive upper bounds for reference confidence LOD bands (must be specified in increasing order)  This argument may be specified 0 or more times.
 Default value: [-2.5, -2.0, -1.5, kmerSize                             Optional<Integer>               --kmer-size                                             Kmer size to use in the read threading assembler This argument may be specified 0 or more times.
 Default value: [10, 25]. maxAssemblyRegionSize                Optional<Integer>               --max-assembly-region-size                              Maximum size of an assembly region  Default value: 300.